faueria/CameraCalibrationAR/README.md

 # AR Camera Calibration and Virtual Objects
-I am using 2 travel days

 ## Overview
-This project showcases how to show simple but diverse objects in an AR fashion using open cv’s AR libraries.
+This project showcases how to show simple but diverse objects in an AR fashion using open cvâ€™s AR libraries.
 This is based on a checkered board which acts like a background for open cv functions to recognize and project the AR objects onto that checkered board.
 Using this and calibration images, we can show different objects at the same time.
 Later on we also explore features like Harris corners, ORB, and SIFT and talk about how they can be used to improve on this opencv process.

 ---